ryan-a-davis365/Quiz-Time/README.md

 Loading wheel would not display correctly, instead of displaying before a div would be unhidden it would display at the top of the screen.

 ##### Fix
 After investigating i realised that i had placed the classes and Id's into the wrong divs.
-By moving them into the correct one it would then work.
+By moving them into the correct ones it would then work.

 ##### Result
 The loading wheel would now display before a div is unhidden making for a smooth experience.